Primary school inspections

 This briefing note aims to help staff to understand the primary school inspection process.

-The Managing Inspector (MI) and/or delegated team member will discuss the pro-forma information provided with relevant staff during the inspection/review to add comments/evaluations as relevant.
+This form is used to record information about child protection and safeguarding.
+Head of settings are asked to return this with the pre-inspection documents.
+The Managing Inspector (MI) and/or delegated team member will discuss the information provided in this form with relevant staff during the inspection.

 4. Guidance on issuing pre-inspection questionnaires

-An important aspect of the inspection is for key stakeholders to be given the opportunity to provide their views of the setting or school.
-To gather the views of learners, parents, staff and partners we ask the headteacher/head of setting to issue a pre-inspection questionnaire to these stakeholders.
-You’ll find a sample of the questionnaires below.
+An important aspect of the inspection is for key stakeholders to be given the opportunity to provide their views of the school/nursery classes.
+To gather the views of learners, parents, staff and partners, we ask the headteacher to direct stakeholders to a pre-inspection questionnaire.
+A sample of the questionnaire can be found below.
+HM Inspectors will make a Gaelic version of all questionnaires available when we inspect Gaelic Medium Education.
+We welcome responses in Gaelic.

-Within the email notifying you of the inspection, you will find a number of links to an online survey which holds the pre-inspection questionnaires.
-The links you will receive are set out below.
+Within the email notifying the headteacher of the inspection, there are links to online surveys which hold the pre-inspection questionnaires.
+The questionnaires are issued to the following groups of people.

 All parents should receive the link to the pre-inspection questionnaire.
-Parents may complete a pre-inspection questionnaire for each of their children attending the school or setting being inspected.
-The pre-inspection questionnaire asks the parent to indicate if they shall be providing one response only or if they are providing one response for each of their children.
+Parents may complete a pre-inspection questionnaire for each of their children attending the school or nursery class being inspected.
+They also have the option to complete a single questionnaire for a family.

 As part of the inspection, a member of the inspection team will meet with a range of stakeholders.
 Parents are asked within the pre-inspection questionnaire to indicate if they would like to meet with a member of the inspection team and, if so, to provide their contact details.
-The Inspection Administrator (IA) will contact a random sample of parents to invite them to the meeting.
+The Inspection Administrator will contact those parents to invite them to a meeting with inspectors.

-All staff should receive the link the to pre-inspection questionnaire.
+All staff should receive the link the to the pre-inspection questionnaire.
 We have created pre-inspection questionnaires for the following broad groupings.
-A survey link will be provided for each grouping in the notification email which you should circulate as appropriate:
+A survey link will be provided for each staffing group as shown below:

 - school support staff